j-vaught/3T_Game/README.md

 I would like to express my gratitude to Professor William Hoskins for providing guidance and support throughout the development of this game.
 I would also like to thank my classmates for their valuable feedback and encouragement.

 ## Contact
-If you have any questions or inquiries regarding this project, please contact me at [jvaught@sc.edu].
+If you have any questions or inquiries regarding this project, please contact me at jvaught@sc.edu.